Tubal-cain: Jewish narrative

 According to Rashi, Tubal-cain's name literally means "Cain's-Spices", with the Hebrew word Tū́ḇal (תובל) deriving from the word Tū́ḇlin (תבלין) meaning spices.
 Rashi states that he was named this, because he "seasoned and improved the work of Cain".
 In other words, because he was a blacksmith, who helped to make weapons which could be used to kill more efficiently, he invokes his ancestor Cain's sin of murder.
 Furthermore according to Tanhuma bar Abba, one day, Tubal-cain and his father, Lamech, were hunting together with Tubal-cain serving as an aid for his blind father.
-In the distance is Cain who Lamech believes to be an animal.
+In the distance is Cain, whom Lamech believes to be an animal.
 He checks with Tubal-cain to see if it is an animal, but Tubal-cain deceives his father, and lets him shoot and kill his forefather Cain, possibly because of Tubal-cain's blood lust.
 When Lamech realizes what he has done, he throws his hands up in a fit of mourning, accidentally killing his son Tubal-cain.
 However Genesis Rabbah disagrees with this narrative.

 In Antiquities of the Jews, Josephus says that "Tubal exceeded all men in strength, and was very expert and famous in martial performances, ... and first of all invented the art of working brass."